-- > On/OFF: The switch for the power. - > POWER: The Power plug is where you will connect the power adapter. - > RESET: There are two ways to reset the Router's factory defaults.
+- > ON/OFF: The switch for the power. - POWER: The Power plug is where you will connect the power adapter. - ➤ LAN: Through the port, you can connect the Router to your PC or the other Ethernet network devices. - RESET: There are two ways to reset the Router's factory defaults.

-Method one: With the Router powered on, use a pin to press and hold the Reset button out 5 coords) until the CVC LED become

-(about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+Method one: With the Router powered on, use a pin to press and hold the Reset button (about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
 And then release the button and wait the router to reboot to its factory default settings.